-- 8.18.15 Hotel and accommodation businesses will not be able to charge the general public to enter land where the coastal access rights apply, for activities falling within those rights.
-Many accommodation businesses already experience low-key public access to beaches and other land used by their guests.
-The introduction of coastal access rights is unlikely to have any significant effect in these cases.
-However there may be exceptional cases, where land has previously been reserved for the exclusive enjoyment of hotel guests or people staying in holiday accommodation, in which intervention may be necessary to prevent any significant loss of income to the business concerned as a result of introduction of the coastal access rights.
-Alignment solutions - 8.18.16 Should coastal access rights be potentially in scope on land previously enjoyed exclusively by paying guests, we will discuss the implications with the business concerned. - 8.18.17 It will often be possible to align the trail in a way that avoids areas favoured by paying guests for quiet enjoyment, with any associated spreading room access being sufficiently low key to be in keeping with these qualities. - 8.18.18 It will also be possible in these circumstances to reassess the route of the trail or the landward extent of the coastal margin if, on the basis of the evidence available at the time, we consider that significant loss of income is likely unless the change is made.
-Informal management techniques - 8.18.19 Clear waymarking of the trail can be used to steer trail users past quiet areas and places where there are no rights of access.
+- 8.17.16 Where coastal access rights are introduced to land previously enjoyed exclusively by paying guests, we will discuss the implications with the business concerned. - 8.17.17 It will often be possible to align the trail in a way that avoids areas favoured by paying guests for quiet enjoyment, with any associated spreading room access being sufficiently low key to be in keeping with these qualities. - 8.17.18 It will also be possible in these circumstances to reassess the route of the trail or the extent of landward spreading room if, on the basis of the evidence available at the time, we consider that significant loss of income is likely unless the change is made. - Informal management techniques - 8.17.19 Clear waymarking of the trail can be used to steer trail users past quiet areas and places where there are no rights of access.
 Businesses will also be able to use signs to indicate areas not subject to the rights, explain any facilities reserved for residents or guests, or advertise any facilities that are available to the public at a charge.

-8.18.20 Directions may be considered if, on the basis of the evidence available at the time, we consider that significant loss of income would otherwise be likely as a result of the coastal access rights applying to any particular area of land.

-Camping and caravanning
+8.17.20 Directions are generally unlikely to be necessary for land management purposes.
+They may be considered in exceptional circumstances if, on the basis of the evidence available at the time, we consider that significant loss of income would otherwise be likely as a result of the coastal access rights applying to any particular area of land.
+8.18 Camping and caravanning

-- 8.19.1 There is no general public right to camp on land with coastal access rights.
-This section relates to camping or caravanning organised, permitted or undertaken by the person who controls the use of the land. - 8.19.2 There are several national provisions which help to address the likely concerns: - The actual land covered by a tent or caravan is always excepted from coastal access rights. - Regulated caravan and camping sites (as defined by section 14 of Schedule 1 to CROW) are also excepted land, but it is possible for the trail to cross them on an access strip (see section 2.3). - 8.19.3 Camping and caravan sites may have "park" or "garden" in their names, but the provision enabling the trail to be aligned through them would apply irrespective of the separate exception of "land used as a park or garden" because they are used for a different purpose see figure 22.
+- 8.18.1 There is no general public right to camp on land with coastal access rights97.
+This section relates to camping or caravanning organised, permitted or undertaken by the person who controls the use of the land. - 8.18.2 There are several national provisions which help to address the likely concerns: - The actual land covered by a tent or caravan is always excepted from coastal access rights. - Regulated caravan and camping sites (as defined by paragraph 14 of Schedule 1 of CROW) are also excepted land, but it is possible for the trail to cross them on an access strip (see section 2.1). - 8.18.3 Camping and caravan sites may have "park" or "garden" in their names, but the provision enabling the trail to be aligned through them would apply irrespective of the separate exception of "land used as a park or garden" because they are used for a different purpose see figure 21.